 Over the years, the flu virus has demonstrated its ability to mutate into more virulent strains which can spread quickly.
-Recently, various strains of bird flu, the SARS virus, swine flu and Hong Kong flu have spread rapidly around the world.
 While the Spanish flu pandemic of 1918 was the big killer—50 to 100 million people are thought to have died around the world—other pandemics have had severe impacts on productivity.
-The Center for Disease Control in the United States estimated that a “medium-level” avian flu pandemic could have an economic impact of up $166.5 billion, with seasonal flu responsible for some $10 billion in lost productivity and direct medical expenses—and these are 2006 estimates.
+The Centre for Disease Control in the United States estimated that a “medium-level” avian flu pandemic could have an economic impact of up $166.5 billion, with seasonal flu responsible for some $10 billion in lost productivity and direct medical expenses—and these are 2006 estimates.

 Prevention is always better than cure; this is a good time for the company to provide refresher information on how to improve health and basic hygiene.
 Eating healthier food, exercising and getting enough sleep will all help boost immune systems and lower infection rates—and getting a flu vaccination early is also to be recommended.

-For more information on how ContinuitySA can assist you with your organisations business continuity plans please contact us.
+For more information on how ContinuitySA can assist you with your organisations BCP’s please contact us.